reflexjs/reflexjs/README.md

 That you can copy and paste into your site.

 ### And so much more:

-  - Landing pages
-  - Blogs
-  - Podcasts
-  - Photography
-  - SEO
-  - Light and dark mode
-  - Code highlighting
+Landing pages, blogs, podcasts, photography, SEO, light and dark modes, code highlighting.

 ## Getting Started